Axion gravitodynamics, Lense-Thirring effect, and gravitational waves: Conclusions

 Although we have not discussed the dynamics of the field $\theta$, appealing to its (quintessential) axionic nature prompts us to interpret this as a bound on its decay constant $|f_\theta|>10^{28}|\dot\theta|\,\text{GeV}$.
 The decay constant for a quintessence field should be approximately equal to (and definitely not higher than) the reduced Planck mass $M_P\simeq 3\times 10^{18}\,\text{GeV}$ where quantum gravitational effects become relevant.
 Assuming that $f_\theta\lesssim M_P$ directly implies that $|\ell|\gtrsim M_P^{-1}$.
 This would mean that $|\dot\theta|\lesssim 6\times10^{-10}\text{GeV}^2$, a reasonable outcome given that to explain dark energy the kinetic energy of quintessence should be much lower than its potential energy.
 More detailed study on the dynamics of $\theta$ is required to test these statements more precisely.
 Finally, it would be interesting to explore the possibility of a field that is not spatially homogeneous.
 In that case, finding solutions to the field equations becomes more demanding and we plan to report on this in future work.

 \

-\paragraph{Note added.} While this work was being finalised, we learned of the preprint \cite{Wu:2021ndf} which has some overlap with our discussion on gravitational waves and a proposal for a stronger bound on the parameters of the theory based on phase velocities.
+\paragraph{Note added.} Recently, we learned of the preprint \cite{Wu:2021ndf}, which has some overlap with our discussion on gravitational waves and a proposal for a stronger bound on the parameters of the theory based on phase velocities.

 \